DeepTrial/AutoMetric/README.rst

 - ``drawCurve``: a ``function`` to draw curves and calculate parameters.Read example.py to get an idea of how to use!

+if you right use the package,you can see the roc curve like below:

 .. image:: kaggle_ROC.png